-- a private company limited by shares;
+- 1. private company limited by shares;

-- b designated activity company (DAC);
+- 2. designated activity company (DAC);

-- c public limited company;
+- 3. public limited company;

-- d company limited by guarantee;
+- 4. company limited by guarantee;

-- e unlimited company; and
+- 5. unlimited company; and

-- f investment company.
+- 6. investment company.

 The limited company has traditionally been, and is likely to remain, the most popular form for incorporated trading businesses.
 Companies involved in the issuance of listed debt securities will be formed as DACs.
 Investment funds are incorporated as investment companies or as an Irish collective asset management vehicle (ICAV).